mypherhistamine/Ayachi-Academy/README.md

 # Ayachi Academy

-A cross platform application made for a coaching institure Ayachi Academy
+A cross platform application made for a coaching institute Ayachi Academy